 Use more energy-efficient technologies than compressed air, such as electric motors rather than air-powered motors.
 Electrical power-tools, in many cases, are more cost-effective alternatives.

-Portable electric tools – As the power-weight ratio of small electric motors, lightweight gearboxes, more powerful and lighter batteries and smart controls is improving, portable electric tools (both mains-powered and battery) are beginning to compete with compressed air equipment, even in vehicle assembly.
+As the power-to-weight ratio of small electric motors, lightweight gearboxes, more powerful and lighter batteries and smart controls is improving, portable electric tools (both mains-powered and battery) are beginning to compete with compressed air equipment, even in vehicle assembly.

-I am your compressed air guide NSW Office of Environment and Heritage
+I am your compressed air guide (PDF 2MB) NSW Government

 Compressed air tools, tip sheets and case studies US Department of Energy